 Our work has become even more important as opioid overdoses made a drastic increase during the COVID-19 pandemic.
 Data from the Minnesota Department of Health showed a 55% increase in opioid overdose deaths during the first six months of 2020, compared to the same time in 2019.

 “We’re seeing the effects of the COVID pandemic crashing into the opioid epidemic,” said Rebecca Rossom, MD, senior investigator at HealthPartners Institute.
 “The rise in overdoses is driven by synthetic opioids, especially fentanyl.”

-How the Opioid Wizard works its magic
+How the Opioid Wizard works

 Using data to provide hope and improve lives